alisarwar253/real_estate_data_pipeline/README.md

   }
 }
 ```
 5. Deploy AWS Lambda by going to AWS Lambda console and creating a new python function.
-Upload the lambda_function.py file a .zip file.
+Upload the lambda_function.py file as a .zip file.
 6. Attach/add the AWS built-in layer for pandas (AWSSDKPandas-Python39).
-7. For the remaining dependencies for lambda follow the below steps.
+7. For the remaining dependencies for lambda follow the below steps:
    Create a directory in your local PC name it wahtever you want or for example 'data_pipeline_dependecies' and inside this directory create a empty directory and name it 'python'.
    Now open windows powershell in your 'data_pipeline_dependecies' directory.
    Run the below command for snowflake-python-connector dependency compatible with linux: